cyberphone/doc/payments/review-secure-payment-confirmation.md

 W3C adopted the system developed by Google and Stripe, more or less "as is", without further ado.

-It is in this context worth mentioning that *SPC has virtually nothing in common with state-of-the-art systems like Apple Pay*.
+It is in this context worth mentioning that *SPC has virtually nothing in common with state-of-the-art systems like Apple Pay®*.

 ## Business Proposal or Standardization Effort?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes